Jack Long Park

 Jack Long was a nationally respected architect, planner and community activist who profoundly impacted the nature of Calgary communities.
-Jack believed in true participation planning; he fought for the right of every community to be given the opportunity to have meaningful involvement in the future of their community.
+Long believed in true participation planning; he fought for the right of every community to be given the opportunity to have meaningful involvement in the future of their community.
+The park was named in his honour in 2006.
+This beautiful park gives Calgarians living and working in Inglewood another space that creates a sense of belonging and community.